kimmoli/tohkbd-archive/README.md

 To follow daemon log output `journalctl _SYSTEMD_UNIT=tohkbd.service -f`

+*NOTE* <br>If you update binary only, you need to `systemctl stop tohkbd.service` before replacing binary file. <BR>After that you need to start it again with `systemctl start tohkbd.service`

 Note that all key presses are logged so take that into account when entering passwords, etc if you also plan to post your device's logfiles to the internet.